North Georgia Electric Membership Corporation

 Unless otherwise specified, all written contracts for service under the scheduled rates of the Cooperative will be for a period of not less than one (1) year and month-to-month thereafter until terminated.
 When the requirements of the consumer are non-standard, necessitating special lines or equipment, the Cooperative reserves the right to establish a reasonable abandonment charge, or require the consumer to pay the excess cost of the installation.
 In addition, the Cooperative may also require payment for the cost of removal of facilities if service is disconnected before the expiration of the initial contract period.

 Any housemoving project which impacts Cooperative facilities will be performed in accordance with O.C.G.A.
 Section 46-3-30, the “High-voltage Safety Act,” and any other subsequently enacted laws or regulations.
 These activities require notification to the Cooperative and the Cooperative will submit notice to other utilities by creating a ticket in National Joint Utilities Notification System, NJUNS.
-Only Cooperative personnel will be permitted to disconnect or sever the Cooperative's facilities, and charges may be assessed for providing this service.
+Only Cooperative personnel will be permitted to disconnect, sever, move, or displace the Cooperative's facilities, and charges may be assessed for providing this service.
 Prior to moving any structure, all applicable permits required by federal, state, or local governments shall be obtained and provided to the Cooperative.

 In the event a consumer desires to add to or increase the size of his electrical equipment, the consumer shall notify the Cooperative in writing sufficiently in advance so that the Cooperative's facilities may be modified sufficiently to accommodate the increased load.
 If the consumer fails to so notify the Cooperative, the consumer may be held responsible for any damage to the meter or other equipment of the Cooperative caused by such increased load.